chiaratardioli/aws-restart-journey/Labs/Networking/Lab01-Public_IP_address.md

 - I summarized and investigated the customer scenario
 - I analyzed the difference between a private and public IP address
 - I developped a solution to the customer's issue in this lab
-- I summarized and describe your findings
+- I summarized and describe my findings